🎂 Birthday Week Spotlight: Speeding up Fonts, Live Streams, and more!

 Yes, it is jargon.
 It's like the root of sort of permissions from like a Cloudflare set.

-So, yeah, that's what we need.
-Those sort of eliminated permissions to be able to run a trace successfully.
+So, yeah, that's sort of we need those sort of eliminated permissions to be able to run a trace successfully.

 Awesome.
 And then any thoughts on on the future?